-I spent a few days this Easter in Symi island, a destination I always wanted to visit.
+I spent a few days this Easter on Symi island, a destination I have always wanted to visit.

 The island is small enough that you won't need a car.
 Ravishing beaches are accessible by boat or on foot.
 In the rugged hinterland, more than 100 monasteries are hidden among the pine and cypress forests.

-Symi is a truly unique gem of the Aegean with unrivaled and untouched beauty compared to other islands in Greece where mass tourism threatens to eliminate traditions.
+Symi is a truly unique gem of the Aegean with unrivalled and untouched beauty compared to other islands in Greece where mass tourism threatens to eliminate traditions.

 Inspired by its unique beauty, I couldn’t help imagining what a stunning backdrop this island would make for a destination wedding in Greece.
 Rest assured that I did not leave the island without scouting some ideal wedding venues.
 Despite its small size, I was surprised to find that it offers numerous options from white washed chapels on uninhabited islets, piers jutting into the endless blue and dramatic balconies overlooking the enchanting harbor of Symi island.